soupi/learn-haskell-blog-generator/src/08-testing.md

 1 example, 1 failure
 ```

-The output describes which tests are running in a hierarchy tree (module, group and test),
+The output describes which tests are running in a hierarchy tree (module, group, and test),
 whether the tests pass or fail, and if they fail, the output and the expected output.

 We can fix our test by matching the expected output: